-Table 6: Simulated historical number of days annually above 32°F or the years 1971-2000 and projected future number of days annually above 32°F for all five Spokane-area ski resorts for both the lower emissions scenario (RCP 4.5) and the high emissions scenario (RCP 8.5) for the years 2040-2069 and 2070-2099.
-Source: Future Boxplots Tool (https://climatetoolbox.org/tool/Future-Boxplots), The Climate Toolbox.
+Figure 12: Number of days above freezing at Mt.
+Spokane simulated for historical years 1971-2000 and projected future years 2010-2039, 2040-2069, and 2070-2099 under the lower emissions scenario (RCP 4.5).
+The results of each of the 20 models used in the analysis are represented by individual points.
+The multi-model mean is indicated by a solid bar.
+Source: Future Boxplots Tool (https://climatetoolbox.org/tool/Future-Boxplots), Northwest Climate Toolbox.